Director/Screenwriter: Michel Franco

 After Lucia, winner of the Un Certain Regard and Silver Hugo awards at Cannes and Chicago, respectively, takes a grim look at the workings of a pecking order among a group of teens from a prosperous area of Mexico City and how an infraction of the group’s rules leads to rapidly escalating, unconscionable bullying.
 Many American critics have found the severity of the hazing unbelievable, but I believe this reaction reflects the American tendency to draw a curtain quickly around unpleasant truths, develop positively spun marketing campaigns to pretend that something is being done, and then go back to business as usual.
 Mexicans appear to have more of an appetite for the lurid and an unblinkered acceptance of darkness in the world, with a particular appreciation for the animalistic underpinnings of human existence.
 The unflinching approach Michel Franco takes to machismo and human conflict, the plight of the vulnerable, and the archetypal pairing of sex and death makes After Lucia something of a horror masterpiece.

 Unfortunately, Ale makes a fatal error when she is invited to a weekend party at a posh home.
-She gets drunk and lets José record them having sex on his cellphone.
+She gets drunk and lets José use his cellphone to record them having sex.
 The video circulates online, arousing the jealousy of the girl who thinks José is her boyfriend.
 Soon, the taunting emails and physical abuse begin, the boys calling her a whore and exposing themselves to her, and the girls dressing her up like a hooker and cutting her hair off.
 She doesn’t tell her father or the school authorities about what is happening to her.
 She just disappears into the shell of her own misery and eventually, just disappears during a mandatory school trip to Vera Cruz.

 After Lucia explores some very interesting aspects of human behavior, in general, and the social order of teens, in particular.
 It seems that Ale understands well the tendency of teens to attack the weak rather than to show understanding.
 For example, she is careful not to reveal too much about her background, saying only that her mother is back in Puerto when her new friends wonder if her parents will go ballistic when they find out she has failed a mandatory drug test at school.
 She is a person who contains her emotions by nature, but she also doesn’t want to be seen as having any defect, and having only one parent would pose a status problem for her.
 She hides the abuse she is suffering not only to keep her father’s fragile equilibrium and, more important, temper under control, but also to prevent the abuse from getting worse.
 When it can’t get any worse, she goes into an emotional coma, uncaring about what happens to her father or her tormenters.
 We want her to lash out, be sensible, but a young ego is extremely delicate and the centers of reason have not yet matured.